-SUMMARY: This review looked at how long the impact of taking antibiotics will last in the host.
+SUMMARY: This review looked the long-term effects of taking antibiotics.
 If one is looking at the microbiota as a whole, the effects seem to be short term (a few months); however, if one looks at the population of specific species of bacteria, the numbers don’t recover for years (in this study, the longest recovery period observed was 4 years).
 Antibiotics also increase the amount and length of time resistant bacteria stayed in the gut, as well as the ability for them to share their resistant genes with other bacteria.

-LESSON COMMENTS: The gut microbiota can be compared to a complex ecosystem and other topics that can be covered include: anaerobic/aerobic bacteria and respiration, digestive system, antibiotic use in agriculture versus medicine.
-This would be a good article to tie together the topics of antibiotic resistant bacteria and the effect microbiota on brain development.
+LESSON COMMENTS: The gut microbiota can be compared to a complex ecosystem.
+Some topics that this paper applies to include: anaerobic/aerobic bacteria and respiration, digestive system, antibiotic use in agriculture versus medicine.
+This would be a good article to tie together antibiotic resistant bacteria and the effect of the microbiota on brain development.
 Could the use of antibiotics be indirectly affecting the cognitive development of babies?
-Could this be a contributing reason why rates of autism and other mental disorders are rising?
+Could this be one of the reasons why rates of autism and other mental disorders are rising?

 Jernberg, C., Lofmark, S., Edlund, C., & Jansson, J. K. (2010).
 Long-term impacts of antibiotic exposure on the human intestinal microbiota.
 Microbiology,156(11), 3216-3223. doi:10.1099/mic.0.040618-0